alan-turing-institute/scivision/contributing.md

 🎁 Extending the scivision catalog
 ---

-You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see [How to contribute](#-how-to-contribute)).
+You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see :ref:`how-to-contribute`).

 #### Preparing a model for inclusion in the catalog: